MalefactorIX/Damage-Processing-System/Faust/RoE.md

 1) Excessive black-screening, intentional or otherwise, will not be tolerated.
 Going into the opposing designated spawn areas is prohibited.

 2) Excessive flaming and generally toxic behavior will not be tolerated.
 We're here to have fun and shoot each other.
-If you're getting too invested into this and becoming angry, take a step back.
+If you're getting too invested into this and become angry, take a step back.
 If you feel a fight has turned nasty, contact the OIC and talk about ways to fix it.
 Both sides of a conflict should be having fun, and if one or both is not, something needs to be fixed.

 3) Use of features disable by region settings (ie. flight) is strictly prohibited.